MicrosoftDocs/windows-ai-docs/docs/get-started-desktop.md

 ## Load the model

-Next, we'll load the ONNX model into our program:
+Next, we'll load the ONNX model into our program using [LearningModel.LoadFromFilePath](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodel.loadfromfilepath):

 1. In **pch.h** (in the **Header Files** folder), add the following `include` statements (these give us access to all the APIs that we'll need):
     ```cpp